-When a tape is formatted using XenData6 Workstation, tape catalog data is created for it and is stored in the following folder: c:\ProgramData\XenData\catalogs\.
-When a tape is finalized (5.3), a Tape Catalog is written to the end of the tape.
+When an LTO cartridge is formatted using either TAR or LTFS, tape catalog data is created for it and is stored in the following folder: c:\ProgramData\XenData\catalogs\.

-The presence of a Tape Catalog greatly reduces the time to move a tape from one XenData system to another.
-When a tape containing a Tape Catalog is moved to a new system for the first time, the Tape Catalog is read and the catalog data is automatically stored on the new system.
+When a tape formatted as TAR is finalized (5.3), a Tape Catalog is written to the end of the tape.
+The presence of a Tape Catalog greatly reduces the time to move a TAR formatted tape from one XenData system to another.
+When a TAR formatted cartridge containing a Tape Catalog is moved to a new system for the first time, the Tape Catalog is read and the catalog data is automatically stored on the new system.
 This means that there is no need to perform a Build Catalog (5.2) operation which can take several hours.